Koeth, Timothy W.

 • symmetry magazine article on the "DIY Cyclotron," August 2010, featured Small Cyclotron Conference

-Cyclotron Project: For more than two decades Tim Koeth has been involved in an ongoing cyclotron project that has evolved into a one of a kind instructional accelerator program.
-Initially started in his parents basement in the 1990s, moved to Rutgers University in 2000, and recently (2016) moved to UMD where it is the centerpiece of a Capstone Design class.
+The Cyclotron: For more than two decades Tim Koeth has been involved in an ongoing cyclotron project that has evolved into a one-of-a-kind instructional accelerator program.
+Initially started in his parent’s basement in the 1990s, moved to Rutgers University in 2000, and recently (2016) moved to UMD where it is the centerpiece of a Capstone Design class.
 For more information about the cyclotron please go to the cyclotron website.

-Betatron Project: Tim Koeth is revisiting an old concept with new techniques: the Plasma Betatron.
+Betatron Project.
+Tim Koeth is revisiting an old concept with new techniques - the Plasma Betatron.
 The concept of the betatron (or electron induction accelerator) was invented by Don Kerst in 1941.
 Koeth is designing a varient that utilizes a pinched plasma to seed the electron beam.
-This will generate an intense electron beam of tunable energy from which to generate high-energy broad-band photon (bremstraughlung) source
+This will generate an intense electron beam of tunable energy from which to generate high-energy broad-band photon (bremsstrahlung) source

 UNIVERSITY OF MARYLAND

 - UMD HONR298J A Century of Smashing Atoms - an honors seminar where the genius of discovery is explored in the history of particle accelerators, 3cr, Spring 2019, 2020

 - UMD ENMA422, Radiation Effects of Materials, 3cr, Fall 2017

 - UMD EENE408T/PHYS499T/MSE489T Accelerator Physics - Capstone Design Project, 3cr, Spring 2016/2017/2018/2019/2020

 - UMD ENME432, Reactor and Radiation Measurements Laboratory, 3cr Spring 2015, Fall 2015, Spring 2016, Fall 2016, Spring 2017